asimihsan/arqinator/README.md

     -   Tested on Windows 7 32-bit, Mac OS X Yosemite 10.10.5 64-bit,
         and Ubuntu 14.04 LTS 64-bit
 -   Deployable as a single executable file, no external dependencies required.
+-   List all backup sets in a particular backup type using `list-backup-sets`
+-   List the contents of directories or information about a file using `list-directory-contents`
--   Recover single files, sub-folders and their contents, or entire backup sets.
+-   Recover single files, sub-folders and their contents, or entire backup sets, using `recover`

 ## Limitations